 Time to Connect

 In this project funded by the Big Lottery, I am working with NDTi colleagues to support staff working in care homes and people involved in TimeBanks.
 The goal is to support care home residents to get a more included life in the community.
-See more about this exciting development here and a spin-off investigation called May I give you a lift?
+See more about this exciting development here, and a spin-off investigation called May I give you a lift?
+Perhaps you can help with this by telling me about some of the outings care home residents enjoy here.

 Striving for Excellence in locked rehabilitation